 An Overview Of Streamlining The Compliance Process

-David Thompson is an award winning CIO/CTO and respected technology leader with a wealth of expertise driving continuous improvement, business transformation and innovation through technological advancement and end-to-end process enablement.
-In an interview with CIOReview, Thompson discusses how compliance organizations have to embrace new technologies and be able to retain focus on the changes needed in their operating model, technology, and their data.
+David Thompson is an award-winning CIO/CTO and respected technology leader with a wealth of expertise driving continuous improvement, business transformation, and innovation through technological advancement and end-to-end process enablement.
+In an interview with CIOReview, Thompson discusses how compliance organizations have to embrace new technologies and be able to retain focus on the changes needed in their operating model, technology, and data.

-One of the things that I am seeing in the technological trends is additional sources of data or compliance and solutions that can help you manage compliance.
+One of the technological trends I am seeing in my current role is additional sources of data solutions to help you manage compliance.
 There are many tools to take care of automated data mapping.
-Scanning your infrastructure for data assets and then providing data mapping have proven to be of great help.
-We are also seeing technologies specifically geared towards compliance checks, making sure you can meet requirements.
-Those technologies are also coming in the market with strong API technology so that we can plug-and-play capabilities in our infrastructure at various points where we need to check a transaction or traveler or ticketing process.
+Scanning your infrastructure for data assets and then providing data mapping have proven to be a great help for organizations.
+We also see technologies specifically geared towards compliance checks and making sure you meet requirements.
+Those technologies are also coming into the market with strong API technology so that we can plug-and-play capabilities into our infrastructure at various points where we need to check a transaction or traveler or ticketing process.

-In our industry big corporations spend a lot of money on travel and meetings and events so we help our clients with expense management.
-The tools that we use are in our data management platform are giving them insights into their program and giving them ways to adjust their travel program to optimize their spend so they can still meet their clients but then being in highly optimized state.
+Companies of all sizes spend a lot of money on travel and meetings and events, so we also help our clients with expense management.
+The tools that we use in our data management platform give companies insights into their program and recommend ways to adjust their travel program to optimize their spending - so they can still meet their clients in person while being cost-effective.

-Also from a product perspective we've been building service oriented architecture and in doing that we have the ability to bring products online and offline for specific clients.
-Configure specifically for a client based on their means but also engaging third parties in that may need travel capabilities or some of our components.
-So we have an enterprise integration framework which allows us to connect to service providers, carriers, compliance entities and so that integration framework and our service oriented architecture is allowed us to be flexible but also nimble and responding to changes in our industry.
+Also, from a product perspective, we’ve been building service-oriented architecture, and in doing that, we can bring products online and offline for specific clients.
+These are explicitly configured for a client based on their needs but also by engaging third parties that may need travel capabilities or some of our components.
+We have an enterprise integration framework that allows us to connect to service providers, carriers, and compliance entities, and that integration framework, and our service-oriented architecture has allowed us to be flexible and nimble in responding to changes in our industry.